Decoupage is an art and craft technique that doesn't require a bunch of expensive trips to the craft store (unless you so choose).

 *Scissors/craft knife - used for cutting out images and patterns to adhere.
 I find it essential to have a sturdy pair of regular scissors for straight cuts and a sharp pair of small, pointy scissors for more detailed work.
 A craft knife may come in handy too but is not essential.

-Tip: One thing I could never live without is my Fiskars Softouch Micro-Tip Pruning Scissors, they easily cut all those fine details that make decoupage so fun.
+Tip: One thing I could never live without is an excellent pair of detail scissors!
+Fiskars Softouch Micro-Tip Pruning Scissors, easily cut all those fine details that make decoupage so fun.
 Technically they are pruning scissors for use in the garden but I tell you, they are the prefect scissors for decoupage (so much better than the little surgical scissors many people use.

 *Paintbrush - use paint brushes and/or foam brushes to apply glue and varnish.
 It's important to have at least one quality paintbrush that will leave a smooth finish when you apply varnish.

 Decoupage medium - store-bought or homemade decoupage medium is used as an adhesive, sealer and finish.
 I don't consider this to be one of the essential decoupage supplies... as long as you have glue and varnish you'll be set.
 Decoupage medium is usually too thick and plastic-like for my taste but it's great to experiment to see what works best for you.

 *Adhesive - decoupage medium, white glue or a glue stick is often adequate.
 Some people choose to use wall paper paste.
 Special surfaces may require special adhesive.